bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Change all mapStateToProps to grab from selectors
 * Ensure all selectors are used.
 * Change all to use overviewShown and tipsShown.
 Then prefix with is.
+* Rename all to dotBit, use selectedDotBit and activatedDotBit?

 # Brainless CSS tasks
 * Logic styles should live together.
 (So that they can be removed together if needed.)